-- The Vice President of Administrative Services will immediately contact Safety & Risk Management (SRM), and follow up with additional information as it becomes available.
-SRM shall assist in the investigation and maintain communications with the respective college President and the Director of Marketing and Public Relations. - 2.
-The Vice President of Administrative Services with the assistance of the District Safety & Risk Management shall investigate the exposure via laboratory reports, patient symptoms and other pertinent information.
-Information gained during the investigation will be provided to the respective College President, SBCCD Human Resources and the respective Director of Marketing and Public Relations. - a.
+- The Vice President of Administrative Services with the assistance of the District Safety and Risk Management Department shall investigate the exposure via laboratory reports, patient symptoms and other pertinent information.
+Information gained during the investigation will be provided to the respective College President, and SBCCD Human Resources Department. - a.
 If the communicable disease diagnosis is ruled out, the Vice President of Administrative Services will notify the Campus President, District Human Resources and no further action is required. - b.
-If the communicable disease diagnosis is confirmed, or exposure follow-up is required, the Vice President of Administrative Services with the assistance of the District Director, Safety & Risk Management and SBCCD Human Resources will take the following actions: - i.
-Identify times, locations, organism and communicable period, and determine the preliminary timeline of exposure, incubation and transmission; - ii.
+If the communicable disease diagnosis is confirmed, or exposure follow-up is required, the Vice President of Administrative Services with the assistance of the Environmental Health & Safety Administrator and SBCCD Human Resources Department will take the following actions: - i.
+Identify times, locations, organism, and communicable period, and determine the preliminary timeline of exposure, incubation and transmission; - ii.
 Confer to determine initial extent of exposure, and the need to convene the Communicable Disease Response Team (CDT); and - iii.
-When immediate action is required, convenes a CDRT meeting within 24 hours of initial report. - The Vice President of Administrative Services and District Director, Safety & Risk Management will initiate the required notification to the local Department of Public Health (SBDPH) and/or California State Department of Public Health (CA DPH) Communicable Diseases Branch as required by Title 17 ("Reportable Diseases") after reporting the findings to the Campus President. - 4.
-The Vice President of Administrative Services and SRM shall jointly provide a summary of the exposure activities and report these findings to the CDRT.
+When immediate action is required, convenes a CDRT meeting. - 2.
+The Vice President of Administrative Services and Environmental Health & Safety Administrator will initiate the required notification to the local Department of Public Health (SBDPH) and/or California State Department of Public Health (CA DPH) Communicable Diseases Branch as required by Title 17 ("Reportable Diseases") after reporting the findings to the Campus President. - 3.
+The Vice President of Administrative Services and Environmental Health & Safety Administrator shall jointly provide a summary of the exposure activities and report these findings to the CDRT.